Cloudkibo/OldKiboEngage/Documentation/DEVELOPERGUIDE.md

       xii. updatesessionStatus : Calls server api to update chat session status

 ###7.
 Actions related to Notifications:

-      Following actions are related to Notifications.
-      They will return notification details to reducer
+Following actions are related to Notifications.They will return notification details to reducer

        i. getnotifications : Calls server api to fetch notifications ii. createNotification : Calls server api to create notification